 - Sunglasses: This one is self-explanatory.

-- Umbrella: Unlike a raincoat, an umbrella will keep your camera and backpack dry in case it starts pouring.
+- Umbrella: Unlike a raincoat, an umbrella will keep your camera and brand new best tactical sling backpack dry in case it starts pouring.

 - Hat: Your trip to Costa Rica will be more pleasant without the sun shining down on your bare head.